somdipdey/JavaScript-implementation-of-java.util.TreeMap-Class/README.md

 # JavaScript-implementation-of-java.util.TreeMap-Class
 This library implements the java.util.TreeMap Class and some of it's popular methods using JavaScript.
 This library can be imported and used in your JavaScript projects, where you may need or want to use TreeMap&lt;Key, Value>().
+Learn more about java.util.TreeMap Class from here: https://www.tutorialspoint.com/java/util/java_util_treemap.htm

 # How to utilise TreeMap<Key, Value>() in your JavaScript projects